-This page contains lots of facts and statistics on Christian homeschooling in Australia and homeschooling in general.
+This page contains lots of facts and statistics on Christian homeschooling in Australia and homeschooling in general - much of which has the NSW homeschooling inquiry in 2014.

 When looking at this page, please be aware that homeschooling statistics are generally taken from voluntary populations.